ahmed-abdat/LibreTier/CONTRIBUTING.md

 - Open a new discussion for general questions
 - Open an issue for specific bugs or features

-Thank you for contributing to Tier Maker!
+Thank you for contributing to LibreTier!